How to Create Custom Excel Functions? (with Examples)

 Things to Remember

-- To create custom functions, one should have knowledge of advanced VBA coding skills.
+- To create custom functions, one should know advanced VBA coding skills.

-- While creating the custom excel functions, it is important to have an eye on arguments and their data types.
+- While making the custom Excel functions, watching arguments and their data types is important.

 Recommended Articles

-This has been a guide to Excel Custom Functions.
-Here we learn how to create our own custom function using code and a downloadable excel template.
-You may learn more about excel from the following articles –
+This article has been a guide to Excel Custom Functions.
+We learn to create our custom function using code and a downloadable Excel template.
+You may learn more about Excel from the following articles: -